We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A vaginal yeast infection isn’t considered a sexually transmitted infection (STI).
 But, there’s an increased risk of vaginal yeast infection at the time of first regular sexual activity.

 Yeast infections can develop for a variety of reasons.
-Some women get them around their period or during pregnancy due to hormonal changes.
+You may get one around your period or during pregnancy due to hormonal changes.
 Certain birth control pills may also increase your risk of getting a yeast infection.

 Yeast (Candida) is a fungus that can live almost anywhere.
 It’s found naturally in your body, but your immune system keeps it from growing out of control.
 When too much yeast multiplies in the vagina, it causes an infection.

-Conditions that affect your immune system, such as sexually transmitted diseases, can also contribute to yeast infections.
-Women with diabetes whose blood sugar isn’t properly controlled are also at a higher risk.
-This is because higher sugar levels promote yeast growth.
+Conditions that affect your immune system, such as STIs, can also contribute to yeast infections.
+If you have diabetes and aren’t managing your blood sugar, you may also be at higher risk.
+This is because high sugar levels promote yeast growth.

 Here’s how to manage a yeast infection and how to prevent future ones as well.